TS552 - Measuring equipment Vevor - Free user manual and instructions

 Figure 7

 When detecting short-circuits or during wire sorting, i.e. circuits with or without voltage.
-Voltage-free circuits are directly supplied by the transmitter battery. live circuits, the transmitter is mainly supplied by the circuit connected.
+Voltage-free circuits are directly supplied by the transmitter battery.
+In live circuits, the transmitter is mainly supplied by the circuit connected.
 The transmitter is voltage-proof up to 600V AC/DC.

 Example for a complete circuit: Complete circuits are appropriate for: i.e. detecting switches, sockets, etc in live installations.